 A combination of these symptoms might signal your doctor to give you a BJP test.

 The BJP test is a urine test.
-The urine must be collected using a “clean-catch.”
-To perform a clean catch:
+The urine must be collected using what’s called a clean catch.
+Instructions for performing a clean catch are listed below:

 If you’re collecting a urine sample from an infant, you’ll need a urine collection bag.
 This plastic bag is placed over the labia or around the penis.
 Adhesive keeps it in place.

-To perform a clean-catch on an infant, you will first need to clean around the baby’s urethra.
-Then you will attach the bag.
+To perform a clean catch on an infant, clean around the baby’s urethra.
+Then attach the bag.
 The bag is covered with a diaper, as usual.
-Once the baby has peed, the bag is removed.
-The urine is poured into a container for transport to the lab.
+Once the baby has urinated, remove the bag.
+Then pour the urine into a container for transport to the lab.

-Bence-Jones proteins are not normally found in urine.
-If your test comes back positive, you probably have multiple myeloma.
-Other kinds of cancer may also be associated with a positive test.
+It can take anywhere from a few days to two weeks to get your results, depending on the lab and your doctor.
+Bence-Jones proteins are not normally found in urine, so a positive test indicates that you probably have multiple myeloma.
+Other kinds of cancer may also be associated with a positive result.